 - Local Facebook groups such as Protect Our Frontline Workers in Vancouver!

-If its been a while since your machine saw daylight, brush up on your sewing knowledge by taking a look at the instruction manual.
+If it’s been a while since your machine saw daylight, brush up on your sewing knowledge by taking a look at the instruction manual.
 Many sewing machine manufacturers have manuals online such as Brother, Janome, Singer, Viking, and Pfaff.

 Quickly peruse the manual to inform yourself on how to fix small issues with a touch of a button.
-Find answers to issues like – why is my machine sewing backwards?
+Find answers to issues like – why is my machine sewing backward?
 Or why won’t my needle move even though the hand wheel is free? *Hint* a button or switch is set the wrong way.

 10 Minute Tidy

-It may be tempting to get your creative juices flowing and start sewing right away, but take time to do a good cleaning of your machine.
+It’s tempting to get your creative juices flowing and start sewing right away, but take time to do a good cleaning of your machine.
 A little bit of every project gets left behind.
 Consequently, dust and fibers are common culprits for malfunctioning.
 Make it a habit to clean before and after using your machine.